dicethrow/pandown/README.md

 Write each part as a separate markdown file.
 Each section can refer to other sub-parts, located in folders within the same directory as the parent markdown file.
 There is a primitive that shows how to include these sub-parts, and commenting that out will prevent using them.

-In this way, a large documents
+In this way, a large document can be generated from many smaller components.
 - the level of the heading is the heading level within the file, plus its depth in the folder tree
 - links, pictures etc should be made to work using conventional markdown preview, then a pandoc filter/s should be implemented to ensure it works
 - custom features can be implemented using markdown comment blocks